 Staying goal-orientated in college

-For most of people, being a college student is a challenge, not to say being an athlete is a double-edged sword.
-And not falling on either of those sword edges requires more maneuverability than any move on a football field.
+For most people, being a college student is a challenge.
+However, for college athletes, it is even more of a challenge.
 While non-athlete students certainly have their stressors, student-athletes have added layers that only they really understand.

 Bill, a former college athlete, now graduated and employed in the insurance industry, has much to say about his college years, as a football player and business major.
 He spoke first about the stress of the uncertainties faced by college athletes.